lauragrassig/dev-radar-react/README.md

 # Developer Radar

-**Description:** Using a simple registration, the user will be able to find the github user of developers filtered by technology category and by location.
+**Description:** Using a simple registration, the user will be able to find the github user of developers filtered by technology and by location.

+**technology:** ReactJS, React Native, NodeJs